-After Pascal Siakam sent Glenn Robinson III's shot out of bounds in the closing seconds of Wednesday's matchup between the Toronto Raptors and Detroit Pistons, Dwane Casey had one more opportunity to beat his former team with 1.2 seconds remaining in regulation.
+After Pascal Siakam sent Glenn Robinson III's shot out of bounds in the closing seconds of the first meeting between the Toronto Raptors and Detroit Pistons this season, Dwane Casey had one more opportunity to beat his former team with 1.2 seconds remaining in regulation.

 The play the reigning Coach of the Year drew up was nothing short of brilliant.

 The five Pistons on the court at the time were Jose Calderon, Reggie Jackson, Reggie Bullock, Blake Griffin and Andre Drummond.

 Calderon was in charge of in-bounding the ball while Jackson and Drummond stood on the baseline and Griffin and Bullock parked themselves at either elbow, like this: